jrnold/r4ds-exercise-solutions/docs/tidy.md

 Which representation is easiest to work with?
 Which is hardest?
 Why?

-Without using the joins covered in Ch 12:
+Without using the join functions introduced in Ch 12:

 ```r
 tb2_cases <- filter(table2, type == "cases")[["count"]]